There are thousands of natural stone slab colors, and we can install them all for you!

 Other edge profile options, such as full bullnose and ogee, are an additional $15.00 per lineal foot.

-The cost of cut-outs for self-rimming sinks is included in the installation price.
+The cost of cut-outs for self-rimming or vessel sinks is included in the installation price.

 If you choose an undermount sink, the price for polishing the edge of the sink cut-out is $199 per small sink and $299 for large sinks.
 The installers will also attach the sink to the underside of the countertop during installation.

 Note: Our installers aren’t plumbers; you’ll be responsible for hooking your pipes up to the sink(s) after your countertops are installed.